lydiadunning/food-plan/backend/tests/Tests.md

   * kids will not be returned if none in database
   * response when specific kid not in database
   * response when getting outcomes for nonexistant kid
-  * the kid's exposures can be returned
+  * the kid's entries can be returned
-  * response when querying nonexistant kid's exposures
+  * response when querying nonexistant kid's entries

 #### DELETE: verifies a kid profile can be deleted
   * the correct profile is deleted